CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 print, debugger, rubberduck

 #### What does step over, step into and step out mean while using the debugger?
-step  over:
+step  over:  skip functions
-step into:
-step out:
+step into: by default the debugger skips over managed properties and fields, but the Step Into Specific command allows you to override this behavior. step out: to step out the specific

 #### How can you start to debug a program from a certain line using the debugger?
 breakpoints